 - Professional Staff Members seeking FMLA leave are required to provide at least 30 days prior written notice of the proposed leave.
 When advance notice is not possible, such as in the event of a medical emergency, notice should be provided as soon as practicable.
 Failure to provide advance notice where foreseeable may delay or postpone the commencement of the leave.

-- When an eligible Professional Staff Members contacts the Designated Insurance Carrier to apply for FMLA, the Carrier will request the necessary information, instruct the Faculty or Professional Staff Member on follow-up and grant provisional approval (in writing) of the FMLA leave.
-The Designated Insurance Carrier will also send the medical certification form to the Faculty and Professional Staff Member for completion by their health care provider.
+- When an eligible Professional Staff Members contacts the Designated Third-Party Administrator to apply for FMLA, the Designated Third-Party Administrator will request the necessary information, instruct the Professional Staff Member on follow-up and grant provisional approval (in writing) of the FMLA leave.
+The Designated Third-Party Administrator will also send the medical certification form to the Professional Staff Member for completion by their health care provider.

-- Once a medical certification is requested by the Designated Insurance Carrier, the Professional Staff Member must provide it within 15 business days.
+- Once a medical certification is requested by the Designated Third-Party Administrator, the Professional Staff Member must provide it within 15 business days.
 Failure to provide requested medical certification will result in denial of the request.
 Denied requests cannot be reopened for the same condition.

-- If the FMLA request is approved, the Professional Staff Member must notify their immediate supervisor of their impending leave and the expected duration.
-However, the Professional Staff Members do not have to reveal or discuss the details of the medical condition.
-It is recommended that Professional Staff Members only discuss medical details with the professionals at the Designated Insurance Carrier or a member of the Human Resources department.
+- If the FMLA request is approved, the Professional Staff Member must notify his or her immediate supervisor of the impending leave and the expected duration.
+However, the Professional Staff Member is not required to reveal or discuss the details of the medical condition.
+It is recommended that Professional Staff Members only discuss medical details with the professionals at the Designated Third-Party Administrator or a member of the Human Resources department.

-- If FMLA leave is based on a serious health condition, whether it involves the Professional Staff Mem or an immediate family member (parent, spouse or child), medical certification from a health care provider will be required.
-Failure to provide such certification may result in a delay of the Professional Staff Member’s leave.
+- If is based on a serious health condition, whether it involves the Professional Staff Member or an immediate family member (parent, spouse or child), medical certification from a health care provider will be required.
+Failure to provide such certification may result in a delay of the Professional Staff Member's leave.

-- When medical certification is required, that certification must be provided within fifteen (15) calendar days of the Designated Insurance Carrier's request. the Academy reserves the right to require recertification of a medical condition every 30 days.
-When a Professional Staff Member learns of a change in the anticipated length of an approved FMLA leave, the Professional Staff Member must notify the Designated Insurance Carrier within three (3) business days of learning of such a change.
+- When medical certification is required, that certification must be provided within fifteen (15) calendar days of the Designated Third-Party Administrator's request.
+Drexel reserves the right to require recertification of a medical condition every 30 days.
+When a Professional Staff Member learns of a change in the anticipated length of an approved FMLA leave, the Professional Staff Member must notify the Designated Third-Party Administrator within three (3) business days of learning of such a change.

 Duration of FMLA Leave

 - Eligible Professional Staff Members may be entitled to up to twelve (12) weeks of unpaid leave during any rolling 12-month period.
 The period from the previous twelve months will be examined and any Family and Medical Leave taken during the previous twelve-month period will be subtracted from the current twelve-week Family and Medical Leave entitlement.
-For example, if the Faculty or Professional Staff Member requests a leave scheduled to start on October 1, 2009, the time period from September 30, 2009 back to October 1, 2008 would be examined.
+For example, if the Professional Staff Member requests a leave scheduled to start on October 1, 2020 the time period from September 30, 2020 back to October 1, 2019 would be examined.
 If the Professional Staff Members has not taken any leave during the last twelve months, they are entitled to up to twelve weeks of FMLA leave.
-If, the Professional Staff Member took six weeks of FMLA leave during May and June of 2008 (months within the twelve- month time frame) they would be entitled to only six more weeks of leave.
+If, the Professional Staff Member took six weeks of FMLA leave during May and June of 2020 (months within the twelve- month time frame) they would be entitled to only six more weeks of leave.

 - In certain circumstances, Professional Staff Members may take intermittent leave.
-Intermittent leave for the birth and care or placement and care of a child for adoption or foster care will be allowed only with Drexel’s prior written approval.
-Intermittent leave may be taken whenever medically necessary to care for a seriously ill family member or because of the Professional Staff Member’s own serious health condition.
-For example, a Faculty or Professional Staff Member who normally works 40 hours a week may work 20 hours a week for 24 weeks (12 x 40 = 24 x 20).
-For part-time Professional Staff Members and those who work variable hours, the leave entitlement is calculated on a pro-rata basis.
+Intermittent leave may be taken whenever medically necessary to care for a seriously ill family member or because of the Professional Staff Member's own serious health condition.
+For example, a Professional Staff Member who normally works 40 hours a week may work 20 hours a week for 24 weeks (12 x 40 = 24 x 20).
+For part-time Professional Staff Members and those who work variable hours, the leave entitlement is calculated on a pro-rated basis.
 For example, a Professional Staff Member who normally works 30 hours a week could work intermittently for 20 hours a week for 18 weeks (30 x 12 = 20 x 18).

-- FMLA applies equally to male and female Professional Staff Members.
-Where both spouses are employed by the Academy, they have the same rights and obligations under this policy as any other eligible Professional Staff Members.
+- FMLA applies equally to all Professional Staff Members regardless of gender.
+When both spouses are employed by the Academy, they have the same rights and obligations under this policy as any other eligible Professional Staff Members.
 Each spouse is entitled to 12 weeks of FMLA leave for the birth and care of their newborn child, or for the care and placement with them of a child for adoption or foster care.
 Leave for the birth and care, or placement and care of a child must conclude within 12 months of the birth or placement of the child.